valdruide/simple-weather-app/README.md

 ## Features

-- Auto Light/dark mode toggle with changig backgroud, colors and weather icon depending on what time it is where you are
+- Auto Light/dark mode toggle with changing background, colors and weather icon depending on what time it is where you are
 - Animated SVG icon
 - Search bar or auto GPS location
 - soon...